Hooked Protocol Price Tops $0.54 on Major Exchanges (HOOK)

-Hooked Protocol (HOOK) traded 2.3% lower against the US dollar during the 24-hour period ending at 13:00 PM ET on July 20th.
-During the last week, Hooked Protocol has traded 11.9% higher against the US dollar.
-Hooked Protocol has a market capitalization of $91.75 million and $5.07 million worth of Hooked Protocol was traded on exchanges in the last day.
-One Hooked Protocol token can currently be purchased for approximately $0.54 or 0.00000807 BTC on major cryptocurrency exchanges.
+Hooked Protocol (HOOK) traded down 3.4% against the US dollar during the 24 hour period ending at 21:00 PM ET on July 24th.
+One Hooked Protocol token can now be bought for $0.54 or 0.00000825 BTC on cryptocurrency exchanges.
+Over the last week, Hooked Protocol has traded 1% lower against the US dollar.
+Hooked Protocol has a market cap of $91.91 million and approximately $11.66 million worth of Hooked Protocol was traded on exchanges in the last day.

 - Aidi Finance (BSC) (AIDI) traded 2.2% lower against the dollar and now trades at $0.0000 or 0.00000000 BTC.